Limitations of Nanoweapons

 The same resolution problems that apply to EM radiation also limit a unit's ability to use or detect sound.
 Nanites cannot detect audible frequency sound, much less infrasound, without forming receiver chains.
 The necessity of joining in large groups in order to hear certain frequencies robs the nanomachines of the advantage of stealth that they gain from their small size.
 Nano-agents can and do make use of ultrasound for both detection and communication, and some types can derive power from it as well (like all broadcast power, this is vulnerable to jamming).

 A basic engineering limit of being small is that it's hard to move fast.
 Even the most advanced utility fogs can barely muster speeds faster than a running baseline can achieve, and nanites that are limited to surface travel can't move faster than a typical hu can walk.
 But small linear dimensions aren't the only movement problem.
 With low mass comes low inertia and correspondingly reduced ability to overcome resistance.
 The faster a nanomachine travels the more it must contend with atmospheric resistance.
 Nano can usually travel much more easily in vacuum than it can within a gaseous medium.
 Nanotechnology that's designed to operate in liquid is often unable to overcome the resistance of the medium; the nano is typically designed to reach its target by drifting with the prevailing current.
 Nanites are often positively buoyant because of their low weight, though agents made of especially dense materials may be neutrally buoyant.
 Most nanomachines can only submerge by forming clumps that are large enough to sink (and therefore large enough to detect via sonar) or by attaching themselves to more massive objects.
 Nano-agents that ride to their targets on the surfaces of vehicles or animals are common.
 Installation defense is often achieved by building bases underwater or by installing positive-pressure systems to make the atmospheric pressure higher inside the building than it is outside.
 This creates an artificial wind that offers further resistance to the movement of attacking nano (the usual increase over ambient pressure is 20% or more).
 Positive-pressure systems work very well against airborne units but are less effective against surface-bound nanites.
 Finally, low inertia makes nanoweapons highly vulnerable to adverse weather conditions.
 Nanomachines find it difficult to operate in a driving rain or in gale force winds.
-No known nanoweapon, not even those created using transapientech, can be effectively deployed in the face of a hurricane or tornado.
+No known nanoweapon, not even those created using transapientech, can be effectively deployed in the face of a cyclone or tornado.
 Several of the polities that have pursued weather control technology are known to have done so because of the strategic advantage that they hoped to gain against potential aggressors who rely heavily on military nanotechnology.

 Size also severely limits the amount of processing power that a nanite can muster and the number of devices — sensors, manipulators, etc. — that it can carry.
 Designers of nanotechnology can easily overcome this limit is by designing nanoweapons to operate in networks.
 This, however, makes the entire conglomerate vulnerable to communications disruption.
 The network collapses if the component nanites can't pass signals to each other.
 Units that communicate via signal lasers lose cohesion if immersed in smoke or reflective chaff that is tuned to the proper frequency.
 Ultrasound communication is vulnerable to phase cancellation (projecting a wave of the same frequency but of opposite phase to cancel out the signal).
 Both ultrasound and light-based communications are easily jammed by stronger signals.